5 Common Causes of Blocked Drains and How to Prevent Them

 Cause 2.
 Tree Roots

-In time, the tree roots naturally extend their roots into the earth searching for nutrients which results in them growing towards underground pipes.
-Once inside these pipes tree roots can cause massive damage and may completely block them, leading to flooding.
-It’s crucial, therefore, if you have trees around to regularly monitor their growth around drainage systems, by trimming the trees regularly.
+The tree’s roots gradually extend their roots into the earth searching for nutrients which results in them growing toward underground pipes.
+Once inside these pipes tree roots can cause massive damage and may completely stop them from flowing, causing flooding.
+It is therefore essential if you have trees around that you regularly maintain their growth around drainage systems, by trimming them regularly.

-It’s easy enough to believe that flushing non-biodegradable things like the wet wipes, sanitary towel and so on. will not cause any major problems in the long term, However, when a lot of these items are flushed in toilets, they’ll build up, pushing other items aside and blocking pipes – this can cause a bad smell to be released around bins and toilets!
-Always remember what should be flushed away and what should not (i. the only toilet paper should be flushed).
+It’s easy to think that flushing non-biodegradable things like wet wipes, sanitary towels and so on. will not cause any major problems in the long term, but when too many of these items are flushed down toilets they will resultantly build up, pushing other items aside and in the way of pipes.
+This could cause a bad smell to be released around toilets/bin areas too!
+Always remember what should be flushed and which shouldn’t (i. the only toilet paper needs to be flushed).

 Cause 4 Cause 4: Hair